 Down into the earth

-One of the things I love about Latin America is that you can get close to the edge of cliff and there is not a railing on every stairway.
-Nature in the The United states is padded and barricaded against possible lawsuits, but down here they seem to think that people are just not that stupid and can take care of themselves.
+One of the things I love about Latin America is that you can get close to the edge of a cliff and there is not a railing on every stairway.
+Nature in the United States is padded and barricaded against possible lawsuits, but down here they seem to think that people are just not that stupid and can take care of themselves.
 That’s not to say that they disregard safety.

-In fact, trucks traveling the steep mountain roads of Minas Gerais have a back up system on their tires that automatically inflate while you’re driving in case of a blowout.
+In fact, trucks traveling the steep mountain roads of Minas Gerais have a backup system on their tires that automatically inflate while you’re driving in case of a blowout.
 But there is more leeway to get closer to life.
-On our way to Tiradentes we stopped at the Mina da Passagem “Mine of the Crossing.”
+On our way to Tiradentes, we stopped at the Mina da Passagem “Mine of the Crossing.”
 This was not a long visit but a memorable side trip.

 There was a large working mine with impressive caverns dug out of the earth complete with an underground lake and a small shrine where the miners used to pray.

-But the best part is the trip over 1,000 feet down into the earth on rail tracks in a small wooden trolley that resembles an antique roller coaster with open seats held by a single cable attached to a huge gas powered motor that appeared to be from the 1800’s.
+But the best part is the trip over 1,000 feet down into the earth on rail tracks in a small wooden trolley that resembles an antique roller coaster with open seats held by a single cable attached to a huge gas-powered motor that appeared to be from the 1800s.

 It reminded me of a scene in one of the Indiana Jones movies, and there was plenty of gold at the bottom.
 They would never allow this in the states and it was a blast.

-On the trip down as you descend into darkness, the coolness of the air and the complete quiet of the huge caverns is a welcome relief form the heat of the day, just as the the light at the end of tunnel and the contrasting warmth of the Brazilian day is a joyful event as you re-enter the world on the trip back to the surface.
+On the trip down as you descend into darkness, the coolness of the air and the complete quiet of the huge caverns is a welcome relief from the heat of the day, just as the light at the end of the tunnel and the contrasting warmth of the Brazilian day is a joyful event as you re-enter the world on the trip back to the surface.
 This place was really cool (get it?)

 Monkeys on the Roof